Health Benefits for retirees

-- Medicare-eligible retirees can choose to stay in HealthSelect of Texas, but their coverage will change to HealthSelect Secondary.
+- Medicare-enrolled retirees can choose to stay in HealthSelect of Texas, but their coverage will change to HealthSelect Secondary.

 - Medicare and non-Medicare retirees can participate in a regional HMO if they live in the HMO’s service area.

-- Medicare-eligible retirees are not eligible to participate in Consumer Directed HealthSelect.
+- Medicare retirees are not eligible to participate in Consumer Directed HealthSelect.

-The State of Texas contributes to a state retiree’s health care rate or premium.
+The State of Texas contributes to most retirees’ monthly health care rates (or premiums).
 This is called the state contribution.
 The retiree pays the remainder of the premium out of his or her annuity.
-The contribution rate is based on available funding provided by the Texas Legislature and whether the retiree worked part-time or full-time the last three months prior to retirement.
-The following are the current rates:
+The state’s contribution is based on available funding provided by the Texas Legislature and depends on three things:

 IMPORTANT NOTICE ABOUT INSURANCE: Health and other insurance benefits for employees and retirees are subject to change based on available state funding.
 The Texas Legislature determines the level of funding for such benefits and has no continuing obligation to provide those benefits beyond each fiscal year.